gobrowse/internet-pi/README.md

 So that's what this is.

 **Warning!!
-This is in beta**
+This is in beta!**
-if you see an issues, got to this repo jest for issues:
+If you see an issues, got to this repo jest for issues:

 ## Features